MOUMITASNIM/CSE470-Project---ApplyNext/HOW_IT_WORKS.md

-# How the Global Education Platform Works
+# How the ApplyNext Platform Works

 ## Overview
-The Global Education Platform is a comprehensive web application that connects students with global education opportunities.
+The ApplyNext Platform is a comprehensive web application that connects students with global education opportunities.
 Here's a detailed breakdown of how the system works.

 ## System Architecture